 As loop anchors are frequently found at TAD boundaries, I next investigated whether similar enrichment would be observed for elincRNAs at TAD boundaries.
-Using Hi-C data (Figure 3) I estimated TAD boundary regions through a sliding diamond approach on contact matrices (Figure 4A, methods).
-Boundaries were extended from TAD borders until the sum of interactions in the diamond reached an arbitrary threshold (Figure 5, methods).
-Although elincRNAs promoter regions are enriched at loop anchors relative to other LCL-expressed lincRNAs, no significant enrichment was found for these loci at TAD boundaries (fold enrichment = 1.2, q=0.08, Figure 2B).
-Despite the absence of significant elincRNA enrichment at TAD boundaries, dividing TADs into 10 equally sized bins reveals that elincRNAs tend to be more frequently found near the end of the TADs and are depleted at the center of the TADs (bin 5, fold enrichment = 0.37 fold, q=0.06) relative to other LCL-expressed lincRNAs (Figure 2F).
+Using Hi-C data (Figure 3), I obtained the sum of interactions within each TAD (REF, Rao et al).
+Next, I estimated TAD boundaries, defined as regions extending from each side of the previously predicted TAD borders (REF Rao et al) that contain no more than 10 percent of the maximum interactions within that TAD (Methods).
+Boundaries were extended from TAD borders until the sum of interactions in the diamond reached an arbitrary threshold (Methods).
+Although elincRNAs promoter regions are enriched at loop anchors relative to other LCL-expressed lincRNAs (Figure 2A), no significant enrichment was found for these loci at TAD boundaries (fold enrichment = 1.2, q=0.08, Figure 2B).
+Despite the absence of significant elincRNA enrichment at TAD boundaries, they tend to be more frequently found near the peripherals and are significantly depleted in the center of the TADs (bin 5, fold enrichment = 0.37 fold, q=0.06) relative to other LCL-expressed lincRNAs (Figure 2F).
 The trend is consistent with their enrichment at loop anchors, which are enriched at TAD boundaries (fold enrichment =1.74 , q<1e-3, supplementary files).

-This observed lack of significant enrichment of elincRNAs at TAD boundaries may be a consequence of poor resolution of the current Hi-C technology, which is restrained to a maximum of 5kb (Rao et al., 2014a), as well as limitations in the method used to define boundary regions.
-Particularly, I defined TAD boundaries by extending inwards from borders of TADs (see methods for details), therefore all genes located outside of defined TADs but close to a TAD border are excluded from the analysis.
+This lack of significant enrichment of elincRNAs at TAD boundaries may be a consequence of poor resolution of the current Hi-C technology, which is restrained to a maximum of 5kb (Rao et al., 2014a), as well as limitations in the method used to define boundary regions.
+Particularly, I defined TAD boundaries by only extending inwards from TAD borders (see methods for details), therefore all genes located outside of defined TADs but are close to a TAD border would be unaccounted for in the analysis.

 elincRNAs are associated with high DNA:DNA contacts within TADs

 To further support their role in regulating promoter-enhancer contacts, I investigated whether elincRNAs are associated with regions with higher DNA:DNA interactions.
-To this end, I measured the average amount of contact in their respective TADs (Figure4B, methods).
+To this end, I measured the average amount of contact within their respective TADs (Figure4B, methods).
 I found that elincRNAs are frequently embedded within TADs with higher density of contacts compared to other lincRNAs in GM12878 (Median fold difference=1.24, two-tailed Mann-Whitney U test, p<1e-04, Figure 6).
-In addition, fold difference in the amount of DNA contacts within TADs harbouring these elincRNA loci were less pronounced in 3 other cell lines relative to other LCL-expressed lincRNAs (Median fold difference=1.05, 1.07, and 1.04, p=0.02, 0.04, 0.472 in HUVEC, K562 and NHEK, respectively) compared to GM12878.
+In addition, fold difference in the amount of DNA contacts within TADs that harbour these elincRNA loci relative to other LCL-expressed lincRNAs were less pronounced in 3 other cell lines (Median fold difference=1.05, 1.07, and 1.04, p=0.02, 0.04, 0.472 in HUVEC, K562 and NHEK, respectively) compared to GM12878.
 This provides evidence that the association between elincRNA expression and chromosomal contacts is likely cell line-dependent.

-Although my findings do not provide insights into the mechanisms through which elincRNAs may regulate chromosomal architecture, their associated high DNA:DNA contacts, together with their enrichment of cohesin binding suggest a role for elincRNAs in the modulation of promoter-enhancer looping within topologically associating domains.
+Although my findings do not provide insights into the molecular mechanisms through which elincRNAs may regulate chromosomal architecture, their associated high DNA:DNA contacts, together with their enrichment for cohesin binding at enhancer-promoter loop anchors suggest a role for elincRNAs in the modulation of chromosomal looping within topologically associating domains.

 3. Figures and tables